d2l-ai/d2l-en/chapter_computer-vision/anchor.md

     return d2l.stack(out)
 ```

 Next, we will look at a detailed example.
 First, construct four anchor boxes.
 For the sake of simplicity, we assume that predicted offsets are all 0.
 This means that the prediction bounding boxes are anchor boxes.
-Finally, we construct a predicted probability for each category.
+Finally, we construct a predicted probability for each class.

 ```{.python .input}
 #@tab all